-If you’re looking for an ethical and rewarding way to grow your funds without incredibly high risk, investing in social housing in the UK could be an excellent option.
+Investing in social housing in the UK could be an excellent option if you’re looking for an ethical and rewarding way to grow your funds without incredibly high risk.

 What Is Social Housing?